hopla-training/simplest-lab/Readme.md

 ## This Lab will guide you to create a simple multi-service application using docker-compose and docker stacks.

+* * *
+__NOTES:__
+- __This lab doesn't use secrets for password management__.
+It's quite easy add this feature, you will have to modify database service and application backend because nginx load balancer isn't using any password or authentication.
+Notice that you should change postgreSQL 'hits' database creation script.

+* * *

 1. First be sure that you have docker engine >=1.13 (17.03) and docker-compose >=1.11

 * * *